HorlogeSkynet/archey4/README.md

 > PyPy is supported and may replace CPython.

+> Looking for Python 3.4 support ?
+Please refer to the latest v4.9 release.

 ### Highly recommended packages

 |     Environments      |             Packages              |                       Reasons                        |            Notes             |